In The Kitchen With Kris

 Does everyone else see how long this list of ingredients is?
 You’re probably thinking that this recipe will live up to its “super cheesy” title, right?
 Not exactly.
 I followed the recipe, which took much longer to prepare than I thought (and not just because I discovered too late that I don’t own a cheese grater and had to chop a lot of cheese into tiny pieces by hand).
 There’s lots of heating and stirring.
 Why do I have to heat up milk to add to a pot of liquid that’s already simmering, Kris?
 Why did you make me add a single bay leaf to that pot?
 What do I do with the bay leaf?
 I’ll spare you the small details, but here’s a photo of melted butter, flour, dry mustard, onion, paprika, and one bay leaf, simmering until reduced.

-You can download all 22 of In The Kitchen With Kris picture to your tablet by right clicking photo and then save image as.
-Do not forget to share if you love with this image.
+You can download all 22 of In The Kitchen With Kris image to your computer by right clicking image and then save image as.
+Do not forget to click share if you love with this picture.

 Gallery of: In The Kitchen With Kris

 - picture in the kitchen with kris 11